elijahr/nim-builds/README.md

 - [nim-1.4.2--i686-linux-gnu.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--i686-linux-gnu.tar.xz)

-  This was compiled for the `i686` aka `i386/i586` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Arch Linux, and Manjaro.
+  This was compiled for the `i686` aka `x86` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Fedora, Arch Linux, and Manjaro.
 It can be used with Docker images targeting the `linux/386` platform.

 - [nim-1.4.2--powerpc64le-linux-gnu.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--powerpc64le-linux-gnu.tar.xz)

-  This was compiled for the `powerpc64le` aka `ppc64le` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Arch Linux, and Manjaro.
+  This was compiled for the `powerpc64le` aka `ppc64le` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Fedora, Arch Linux, and Manjaro.
 It can be used with Docker images targeting the `linux/ppc64le` platform.

 - [nim-1.4.2--x86_64-linux-gnu.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--x86_64-linux-gnu.tar.xz)

-  This was compiled for the `x86_64` aka `amd64` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Arch Linux, and Manjaro.
+  This was compiled for the `x86_64` aka `amd64` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Fedora, Arch Linux, and Manjaro.
 It can be used with Docker images targeting the `linux/amd64` platform.

 - [nim-1.4.2--x86_64-linux-musl.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--x86_64-linux-musl.tar.xz)